Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 ## The Problem

-Now that I have a nice YAML CI/CD set of pipelines, I want to reuse then across my organization.
-Many of my applications are similar, and they all deploy to the same environment
+Now that I have a nice set of YAML CI/CD pipelines, I want to reuse them across my organization.
+Many of my applications are similar, and they all build Docker images.

 ## The Solution

 In this post, I'll take the build YAML from the previous post, and move chunks of YAML (templates) into a separate repository.
 Then I can use those chunks in pipelines across my organization.
-By having one central location, I can make changes and fixes to the shared YAML and have all the pipelines that use it updated.
+By having one central location, I can make changes and fixes to the shared YAML and all the pipelines that use it get updated.

 > 💁 Brief Lesson on Templates
 >
 > [Templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops&pivots=templates-includes) are chunks of YAML that can be included in other YAML files, similar to `#include` in C++.
 In this post I'll use the term `template` to refer to `Includes Templates` (I'll cover `Extends Templates` in the next post).
 >
 > Each template contains one type of AzDO object, such as a `stages`, `jobs`, `steps`, or `variables`.
-One of those keywords will be in each file, and then it can only be used under the same keyword.
+One of those keywords will be in each file, and it can only be used under the same keyword.
 E.g if the template has `steps` it can only go under `steps` in the calling YAML.
 Templates can have [parameters](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/template-parameters?view=azure-devops), so you can make them as flexible as possible.
 >

 I used a template in the first post to pull in the variables for the pipeline.
-In that case the template was in the same repo as the caller.
-In this post the templates will be in a separate repo.
+In that case, the template was in the same repo as the caller.
+In this post, the templates will be in a separate repo.

 ### The Template Repository